-- Click the orange Test Setup button at the lower right of the page.
+- Click the orange Test Agent Login or Test Author Login button at the lower right of the page.

-Once SSO is working properly from your test, you can restrict access to any tree as follows:
+Next, you need to restrict access to each tree as follows:

 - Go to My Trees, and select the tree that you want to require SSO login.